Line Position Fitting

 rather than after.

-- If the fit does not look good, the Undo Fit button in
+- If the fit does not look good, the Undo Fit

 the log window will step constants back one fit cycle for each